-- Successful completion of Grade 12 (with English 12 or English 12: First Peoples) - ABE/CCP Advanced Certificate - GED Certificate - Completion of Grade 11 with an outstanding academic record in the year of application.
+- Successful completion of Grade 12 (with English 12 or English 12: First Peoples)

+- ABE/CCP Advanced Certificate

+- GED Certificate

+Completion of Grade 11 with an outstanding academic record in the year of application.

-- Are you still in high school?
-To ensure you select the most appropriate high school courses for your chosen career path, we strongly recommend that you consult a counsellor. - You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings at the back of this calendar). - The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites. - Students applying for admission to Math 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 will be registered in Math 100.
+- To ensure you select the most appropriate high school courses for your chosen career path, we strongly recommend that you consult a high school counsellor. - You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings at the back of this calendar). - The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites. - Students applying for admission to MATH 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 will be registered in MATH 100.